pontus-vision/talend-tools/tools-root-github/CONTRIBUTING.md

 * **chore**: Changes to the build process or auxiliary tools and libraries such as documentation generation

 #### Scope
-The scope could be anything specifying place of the commit change.
-Most of the time it shoulb be Jira ticket reference followed by a usefull context.
+Must contain the Jira ticket reference and can be extended by anything specifying the location of the commit change.
+It must be surrounded by parenthesis followed by a colon and a space.

-For example `TFD-66/webapp`, `TFD-67/cli`, `svc-datastore`, etc...
+For example `(TFD-66/webapp): `, `(TFD-67/cli): `, `(TCOMP-123): `, etc...

 #### Subject
 The subject contains succinct description of the change: